Snubnose darter

 The snubnose darter (Etheostoma simoterum) is a species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
 It is endemic to the southeastern United States.

-The snubnose darter has two recognized subspecies, including the Cumberland snubnose darter.
-E. s. atripinne, and the Tennessee snubnose darter, E. s. simoterum.
+The snubnose darter currently has no recognized subspecies, though there used to be two.
+A former subspecies, the Cumberland snubnose darter, has been promoted to a full species as E. atripinne.
 Intergradation between the two subspecies occurs in the lower Tennessee River unit.
 The mean length of snubnose darters is 45 mm, the reported average clutch size is 152, and the maximum age is less than two years.
 The snubnose darter inhabits riffles and rock-bottomed pools in streams with low turbidity.
 As of 2000, the snubnose darter was listed as currently stable, meaning it is widespread and not in need of any immediate conservation action.

 Distribution

 The snubnose darter is native to the Tennessee and Cumberland River drainages of Tennessee, Virginia, Kentucky, North Carolina, Georgia and Alabama.
 Warren et al. described the distribution of the freshwater fish native to the Southern United States by drainage basin.
 The historical range of the Tennessee snubnose darter (E. s. simoterum) includes the Upper and Lower Tennessee River drainage units, and it has been introduced into both the Licking Big Sandy Creek River and the Kanawha-New-Guyandotte-Little Kanawha River.
-The historical range of the Cumberland snubnose darter (E. s. atripinne) includes the Lower Tennessee River and Cumberland River drainages.
+The historical range of the Cumberland snubnose darter (E. atripinne) includes the Lower Tennessee River and Cumberland River drainages.
 Intergradation between the two subspecies occurs in the Lower Tennessee River unit.